Rise of the Imperial Hordes

 Rise of the Imperial Hordes is the first studio album by black metal band Krieg.
 It was recorded in October & November 1997 at Vortex Sound Studio.
 Blood Fire Death re-issued the album in 2001 with a Havohej cover, "Enlightened Ones", as bonus track.
 Zerstorungs Produktionen re-issued it in 2005; this re-issue was limited to 999 copies.

+Background

+In a 2025 interview with Bardo Methodology, Neill Jameson, founder and vocalist of the band, discussed that the album emerged from Jameson's personal struggles, including the death of his father in a plane crash and a complex family life.
+Influenced by early black metal bands like Darkthrone and Emperor, Jameson sought to create music that reflected his inner turmoil and the raw energy of the genre.